casey/just/README.md

 [Signals](https://en.wikipedia.org/wiki/Signal_(IPC)) are messages sent to running programs to trigger specific behavior.
-For example, `SIGINT` is sent to all processes in the terminal forground process group when `CTRL-C` is pressed.
+For example, `SIGINT` is sent to all processes in the terminal foreground process group when `CTRL-C` is pressed.

 `just` tries to exit when requested by a signal, but it also tries to avoid leaving behind running child proccesses, two goals which are somewhat in